heeryung/heeryung.github.com/pages/talkingcane.md

     </div>
 </div>
 <ul>
-    <li> A white cane communicating with the surrounding environment can be considered a solution.
+    <li> A solution for the white cane communicating with the surrounding environment can be considered a solution.
     </li>
-    <li> Communcation with impending surroundings will be acheived through reading RFID chips in the braille road blocks.
-RFID chip reader at the bottom of the white cane reads the information and tells users the exact information on the location of target place including bus stops.
+    <li> Communcation with impending surroundings will be acheived through reading RFID chips on braille road blocks.
+The RFID chip reader at the bottom of the white cane reads information and tells users the exact information about the environment including bus stops.
     </li>
-    <li> TalkingCane will deliver the direction to users based on the GPS data, through vibraion.
+    <li> TalkingCane will deliver directions to users based on the GPS data, through vibraion.
     </li>
 </ul>